CodyReichert/awesome-cl/README.md

 * [dh-quicklisp-buildapp](https://github.com/ralt/dh-quicklisp-buildapp) - debhelper utility to let you compile your quicklisp-based Common Lisp code into a buildapp binary in a .deb with almost no effort.
 [MIT][200].
 * [cl-brewer](https://github.com/can3p/cl-brewer) - Homebrew formula builder for (command line) common lisp applications.
 Public domain.
 * [flatpack-common-lisp](https://gitlab.com/ralph-schleicher/flatpak-common-lisp) - A BuildStream project for building Flatpak based runtime environments for Common Lisp applications.
+* [alien-works-delivery](https://github.com/borodust/alien-works-delivery) - WIP system for delivering Common Lisp applications as executable bundles.
+For now it only supports AppImage format for Linux and MSIX for Windows, but .APK for Android and later MacOSX and iOS bundle formats are planned too.

 See also [asdf-sbcl](https://github.com/smashedtoatoms/asdf-sbcl), a plugin for the universal package manager.